bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/01_Installation_Configuration/04_PostInstallation/02_Supercomputer.rst

                                                 Default: 0
         --shutdown_in_node_failure=<bool>       Stop the whole execution in case of Node Failure.
                                                 Default: false
-        --provenance=<yaml>,
-        --provenance, -p                        Generate COMPSs workflow provenance data in RO-Crate format using a YAML configuration file.
-Automatically activates --graph and --output_profile.
+        --provenance=<yaml>, --provenance, -p   Generate COMPSs workflow provenance data in RO-Crate format using a YAML configuration file.
+Automatically activates --graph.
                                                 Default: ro-crate-info.yaml
-        --provenance-folder=<path>              Path where the workflow provenance will be generated
+        --provenance_folder=<path>              Path where the workflow provenance will be generated
                                                 Default: COMPSs_RO-Crate_[timestamp]
+        --zip_provenance, -z                    Zip the resulting COMPSs RO-Crate
+                                                Default: COMPSs_RO-Crate_[timestamp].zip

     * Application name:
-        For Java applications:   Fully qualified name of the application For C applications:      Path to the master binary For Python applications: Path to the .py file containing the main program
+        For Java applications:   Fully qualified name of the application For C applications:      Path to the master binary For Python applications: Path to the .py file containing the main program For R applications:      Path to the .R file containing the main program

     * Application arguments:
         Command line arguments to pass to the application.
 Can be empty.

 If none of the :spelling:ignore:`pre`-build queue configurations adapts to your